 With these bigger toilet setups, you can go longer without emptying.
 If you plan to dispose of your waste less frequently, make sure to use RV safe toilet paper which will completely dissolve and leave more space in your tank.

 Our favorite quick-dissolve toilet paper when it comes to comfort and price.
 The two-ply tissue comes with 396 sheets per roll and no fragrance.

 If you’re looking to go the more minimalistic route, then a hidden toilet may be all you need.
 Again, in this case we like to go for a portable camping toilet which is easy to move around in and out of the van.

 They can be placed in bathrooms, under cabinets, or even in the great outdoors.

-There are many types of toilets to choose from.
+There are many types of van life toilets to choose from.
 The cheapest is a simple bucket toilet, while the more expensive chemical toilets can cost upward of $100.